beitang/Learning_Notes/bash.md

 PS2 | The secondary prompt string.
 The default value is "'> '".

 ### Bash reserved variables
-- Only list frequently used variables here, others refer to http://www.tldp.org/LDP/Bash-Beginners-Guide/html/sect_03_02.html#table_03_02
-- Check the Bash man, info or doc pages for extended information.
-Some variables are read-only, some are set automatically and some lose their meaning when set to a different value than the default.
 Variable name | Definition
 ------------- | ----------
 BASH | The full pathname used to execute the current instance of Bash.